AntonovAlexander/activecore/README.md

 MLIP core is a hardware generator that provides custom synthesizable execution kernel associated with certain microarchitectural template.
 Selective functions of the microarchitecture are exposed for design-time behavioral-style programming, with scheduling, communication and synchronization "services" of the microarchitecture manageable using MLIP-specific API.
 I.e., each MLIP core offers custom computational model that reflects computational process organization inside a hardware microarchitecture.

-MLIP core approach serves as an intermediate solution for codification of custom microarchitectures between configurable IP cores with fixed functionality and general-purpose HW design tools:
+MLIP core approach serves as intermediate solution for codification of custom microarchitectures between configurable IP cores with fixed functionality and general-purpose HW design tools:

 Fixed-function IP core <------ MLIP core ------> General-purpose HW design tool